About Mark

 "COVID-19 Related Wage and Hour Issues," Co-Presenter, CDF COVID Education Week, December 2020

-"The Tidal Wave of Litigation California Employers Should Expect From the COVID-19 Crisis," CDF Webinar Series, July 2020
+"The Tidal Wave of Litigation California Employers Should Expect From the COVID-19 Crisis," Co-Presenter, CDF Webinar Series, July 2020

 “California Employment Law Review & Tips to Prepare for 2020 for Healthcare HR Professionals,” American Society for Health Care HR Administration (ASHHRA), February 2020